Marc Robinson

 Marc Robinson is an Indian actor and former model.
-Robinson initiated his career in the fashion, entertainment and media industry as a leading supermodel and later moved on as a television presenter for Channel V. As an actor he has played the male lead roles in Bada Din (1998), opposite Shabana Azmi and Tara Deshpande.
+Robinson initiated his career in the fashion, entertainment and media industry and later moved on as a television presenter for Channel V. As an actor he has played the male lead roles in Bada Din (1998), opposite Shabana Azmi and Tara Deshpande.

 Early life and education

 Robinson was born into an Indian Christian family, regularly attending Sunday mass while growing up, and did his Master's from the Delhi School of Economics during the late 1980s.

 Career

 Robinson is the founder and fashion director of Dubai Fashion Week.
 Robinson has worked as a fashion and show director at Lakme Fashion Week.
 He has been also the National Director for the Femina Miss India beauty pageant as well as the contestant and show director for Ford Models Supermodel of the World, the Indian chapter.
 In addition to this he is the creative and fashion director for the BMW India Bridal Fashion Week.

 Robinson is the organizer and licensee for Elite Model Look India.
 Robinson is the Project Head for Max Design Awards Student Edition, Max Emerging Star, and Max Fashion Icon India.

 Robinson also participated in the first and only season of the reality show Iss Jungle Se Mujhe Bachao in 2009.

 Robinson is a diehard Manchester United supporter.
 He is also an avid sportsman and currently plays soccer for the All Stars Football Club in Mumbai.